Qudejan

-Qudejan (قودجان) (Note: Also romanized as Qud Jān and Qūdejān; also known as Kūjūn and Qūrjān) is a village in, and the capital of, Cheshmeh Sar Rural District of the Central District of Khansar County, Isfahan province, Iran.
+Qudejan (قودجان) (Note: Also romanized as Qud Jān and Qūdejān; also known as Kūjūn and Qūrjān) is a village in, and the capital of, Cheshmeh Sar Rural District in the Central District of Khansar County, Isfahan province, Iran.

 Demographics

 Language

 The town is about 51% Azeri Turkic being the prominent heritage language and about 49% standard Farsi speaking.

 Population

 At the time of the 2006 National Census, the village's population was 865 in 306 households.
 The following census in 2011 counted 1,646 people in 518 households.
 The 2016 census measured the population of the village as 1,472 people in 489 households.